 This Plan has been developed with a 10-15 year planning horizon in mind.
-Near-term strategies are anticipated to be completed over the next 1 to 3 years.
-Mid-term strategies are expected to be completed over the next 4 to 7 years, or beyond.
+Near-term strategies are anticipated to be completed over the next 1 to 5 years.
+Mid-term strategies are expected to be completed over the next 6 years, or beyond.
 Ongoing strategies are expected to occur in the near-term, but also on a recurring basis.

-PRINCIPLE 1: CREATE A DISTINCT IDENTITY FOR BELLEVIEW AVENUE (ID)
+PRINCIPLE 1: CREATE A MORE DISTINCT IDENTITY FOR BELLEVIEW AVENUE (ID)

-Creating a distinctive identity for Belleview Avenue will be achieved through both public and private sector investment.
+Creating a more distinctive identity for Belleview Avenue will be achieved through both public and private sector investment.
 Key strategies to advance these recommendations are as follows:

 STRATEGIES RESPONSIBILITY TIMEFRAME REFERENCES Strategy ID-1: Design and install signage to define key gateways to the Corridor, as depicted on Map E: Corridor Enhancements.
-Lead: Community Development Partners: Public Works Near-term See pages 15 and 33 Strategy ID-2: Develop a basic plan for wayfinding signage in the Corridor and explore funding options.
-Explore opportunities to leverage/adapt existing programs for this purpose: • City's Downtown Wayfinding project; and/or Lead: Economic Development Partners: Community Development Near-term See pages 15 and 33 • Mary Carter Greenway wayfinding (in partnership with the South Platte Working Group).
-Strategy ID-3: Direct potential applicants to the Belleview Avenue Corridor Plan and utilize this document as a tool during the development review process.
-Lead: Community Development Partners: All departments Ongoing See pages 15, 19, and Chapter 4 Strategy ID-4: Continue to play an active role in regional efforts to implement the South Platte River Corridor Vision .
-Lead: Community Development Partners: Public Works Ongoing See pages 15, 19, and 40 Strategy ID-5: Codify building design and site planning principles contained in the Belleview Avenue Corridor Plan as part of the City's Zoning Ordinance as standards and/or incentives.
-Lead: Community Development Partners: All departments Mid-term See pages 15, 25, and 29
+Lead: Community Development Near-term See pages 15 and 33 Partners: Public Works Strategy ID-2: Develop a basic plan for wayfinding signage in the Corridor and explore funding options.
+Explore opportunities to leverage/adapt existing programs for this purpose: • City's Downtown Wayfinding project; and/or Lead: Economic Development Near-term See pages 15 and 33 Partners: Community Development • Mary Carter Greenway wayfinding (in partnership with the South Platte Working Group).
+Strategy ID-3: Direct potential applicants to the Belleview Avenue Corridor Plan Lead: Community Development Ongoing See pages and utilize this document as a tool during the development review process to implement corridor-wide principles, goals, and policies (Chapter 3) and design principles for specific Opportunity Areas (Chapter 4).
+Partners: All departments 14-19 and 22-30 Strategy ID-4: Continue to play an active role in regional efforts to implement the South Platte River Corridor Vision.
+Lead: Community Development Ongoing See pages 15, 19, and 40 Partners: Public Works Strategy ID-5: Seek opportunities to implement the recommended corridor enhancements identified in Chapter 5 - such as streetscape improvements or median expansion - as part of future infill and redevelopment and/or planned improvements within public rights of ways.
+Lead: Community Development Ongoing See pages 32-39 Partners: Public Works, CDOT Strategy ID-6: Codify key building design and site planning concepts contained in the Belleview Avenue Corridor Plan as part of the City's Zoning Ordinance as standards and/or incentives to guide future infill and redevelopment.
+Lead: Community Development Mid-term See pages 25 and 29 Partners: All departments